CouchCMS/Documentation/src/contents/tags-reference/get_custom_field.md

 ### page

-The name of the page that contains the editable region.<br/>
+The name of the page that contains the editable region.
 For non-clonable pages this parameter can be skipped.

 ```